Trump Russia announcement catches Boeing off guard; spying an everyday concern for defense contractor

 There’s been no previous public hint of any worry at Boeing about attempted spying through the Moscow engineering design center.

-The only previous U.S. concern about Boeing’s Russian employees came six years ago when Customs and Border Patrol at Seattle-Tacoma International Airport blocked a bunch of Russian engineering contractors from entering the country for a short while.
+The only previous U.S. concern about Boeing’s Russian employees came six years ago when Customs and Border Patrol at Seattle-Tacoma International Airport blocked a group of Russian engineering contractors from entering the country for a short while.
 The concern then wasn’t spying, but that they might be misusing the visa system to do jobs that American engineers could be doing.
 Boeing swiftly moved to smooth over the glitch in its visa application system and the Russians were allowed in.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.